 Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 How to compare insurance for the Audi A3

-Comparing auto insurance can be tough when all providers and policies seem the same.
-However, it helps to know what to look for when choosing a policy.
-In order to accurately compare your options, you should consider a variety of factors beyond price alone.
+Most large insurance companies should provide coverage for the Audi A3, so you should shop around to find a policy that meets your needs.
+It helps to know what to look for when choosing a policy.
+In order to accurately compare your options, consider a variety of factors beyond price alone.

 Price.
 Although price is important, it’s best used a tool to compare similar policy options rather than your deciding factor.

 Deductible.
 Choose a deductible that suits your budget and situation.
 Higher deductibles may cost more up front but can make for lower monthly premiums.
 Similarly, a lower deductible costs less if you file a claim, but could cost you more in monthly premiums

 Minimum coverage.
 Besides New Hampshire and Virginia, every state requires drivers to have car insurance.
 Make sure your state’s minimums are met before choosing a policy.